ShoYamanishi/AppleNumericalComputing/14_lcp/README.md

 * The collision detection is done on GPU(Metal) with a spatial subdivision algorithm.

-* Contratints generation and the configuration (location, orientation, velocities, etc.) updates are done on GPU.
+* Constraints generation and the phase-space (location, orientation, velocities, etc.) updates are done on GPU.

 # 1. Problem description